Essentials Economics

 Enrollment Message:

 By enrolling students in this class you are agreeing to following terms of use: Enroll only students who have previously failed the equivalent course or who are enrolled in an approved alternative education program.
 Provide time in the student’s regular school schedule for completion of this course.
 These courses permit students to test out of content and therefore are not NCAA eligible.
 If you are enrolling a student athlete for Credit Recovery purposes, we recommend our full-length Plus courses.
 Total course points may vary per student based on the items students test out of.
 The total points in the course may vary per student based upon the number of lessons which each individual demonstrates mastery through scores earned on lesson pre-tests.
-Students will be exempted from the points possible on a lesson quiz associated with successfully passing a related lesson pre-test
+Students will be exempted from points possible on a lesson quiz associated with successfully passing a related lesson pre-test.
+This course does NOT fulfill Personal Finance credit requirements for 2028 graduation year (missing: PF4.1 and PF7).

 Economic decisions affect us every day of our lives.
 Understanding economics means thinking about how scarcity, or limited resources, requires us to make choices and evaluate one option against others.
 In this course, students will recognize examples of economics in your daily life.
 Students will see how the economic choices of larger groups, like businesses and governments, affect students and others.
 As students’ progress through the course, students will recognize that the costs and benefits of choices connect individuals and groups around the world.
 The purpose of this course is to help students become a smart consumer who understands the flow of an economy between individuals, businesses, governments, and the rest of the world.
+The course also covers important concepts related to personal financial literacy.
 Prerequisites: None

 Course Objectives: Upon completion of this course, students will be able to...